 – Riboflavin helps convert carbohydrates to sugar which acts as fuel to carry out bodily functions.
 It is also critical to the breakdown of fats and proteins into energy your body can use.
 The enzymes involved in energy production do not function optimally without adequate riboflavin in the diet, which may lead to fatigue.

-– Riboflavin is an excellent antioxidant which protects your body from free radical damage and aids in slowing the process of aging and many chronic diseases.
+– Riboflavin is an excellent antioxidant that protects your body from free radical damage and aids in slowing the process of aging and many chronic diseases.

 – Riboflavin is essential for the formation and proper functioning of fresh red blood cells.
 It interacts with iron which is used to synthesize hemoglobin (a major component of oxygen-carrying red blood cells.)
 Keeping hemoglobin levels high, helps your body to get the oxygen-rich blood necessary to perform the daily functions of life.